LA Weekly: Acquisition by Semanal Media LLC

 In November 2017, the publication was sold to Semanal Media LLC, whose parent company is listed as Street Media.
 In December 2017, it was revealed that the new owners of Semanal Media LLC included "David Welch, a Los Angeles-based attorney with ties to the cannabis industry; philanthropist Kevin Xu, an investor with biotech firm Mebo International; attorney Steve Mehr; boutique hotelier Paul Makarechian; real estate developer Mike Mugel; and Southern California investor Andy Bequer", all residents of Orange County, California.
 The new operation manager was Brian Calle.

 In August 2018, David Welch sued the other co-owners, alleging "they've pillaged the company."

 Street Media also owns The Village Voice, Irvine Weekly, Marina Times, and The Laker/Lutz News.

+In March 2024, the publication offered buyouts to a majority of its staff.
+As of July 2024, WIRED reported that many articles on the publication's website were AI-generated advertorials about OnlyFans creators.

 Sponsored events

-In 1979 the paper established the LA Weekly Theater Awards, which awarded small theatre productions (99 seats or less) in Los Angeles.
+In 1979, the paper established the LA Weekly Theater Awards, which awarded small theatre productions (99 seats or less) in Los Angeles.
 In December 2014, LA Weekly announced that it was discontinuing the awards, citing the publication's desire to focus on events that would promote its profitability.

 From 2006 to 2009, LA Weekly hosted the LA Weekly Detour Music Festival each October.
 The entire block surrounding Los Angeles City Hall was closed off to accommodate the festival's three stages.

 Since 2008, LA Weekly has hosted a food and wine festival, now dubbed The Essentials, that draws sizable crowds.